Hey, Hey, Hey!!

 I’m so honored to be able to serve in this way & grateful for being given the opportunity to do so!

 I really want to educate our #CrystalHottie community on what’s available out there so we can make really informed decisions when adding specimens to our sacred collections.
 If you feel passionate about this too, please share this post in any way you prefer.
 (There are some handy-dandy “SHARE” buttons you can use at the bottom). 😉

-And if you haven’t already done so, you can download my free eBook on this subject so you can grab all my “Fakes” blog posts in 1 convenient place & have a reference guide all your own.
+And if you haven’t already done so, you can No form found so you can grab all my “Fakes” blog posts in 1 convenient place & have a reference guide all your own.

 Vibrant Pink Tourmaline